chocolatemelt/cube/src/Main.md

 the FOCUS drafting order is most important to keep in mind for your first pick of your first pack (p1p1), though it's not the be all and end all of drafting strategies. it's main advantages are being easy to keep in mind and very safe: done properly, you shouldn't have a complete dud of a deck.

-alternatively, you can go for the cube-specific drafting method OSHIT:
+alternatively, you can go for the cube-specific drafting method OSHIT by Zolthux:

 > **[O]BVIOUSLY BROKEN CARD**